Individuals with allergic rhinitis may experience symptoms such as a stuffed or runny nose, itchy eyes, and sneezing.

-What type of saline solution works best for allergies?
+What type of saline solution works best as a natural remedy for allergies?

 What is the best way to use a saline solution for allergies?

-There are low volume and high volume saline solution applicators.
-High volume applicators force more than 60mL into the nasal cavity, while low volume force less than 5mL.5 A neti pot is an example of a high volume applicator.
-According to the 2016 International Consensus Statement on Allergy and Rhinology: Rhinosinusitis, a high volume nasal irrigation applicator providing a volume greater than 200mL is the ideal method to reduce nasal inflammation.6
+According to the 2016 International Consensus Statement on Allergy and Rhinology: Rhinosinusitis, a high-volume nasal irrigation applicator providing a volume greater than 200mL is the ideal method to reduce nasal inflammation.6

 These two studies suggest that consuming probiotics may be one of the worthwhile natural remedies for relieving allergy symptoms in adults and children.